davitomix/sample_app/README.md

-# Ruby on Rails Tutorial sample application :rocket:
+# Ruby on Rails Tutorial Sample App :rocket:
 A Twitter Clone app: Some of the core features of the platform – users, profiles, “following”, posts, and news feed.
 I also implement sign-in, password reset and account activation <br>
 This app was made following the sample application for [*Ruby on Rails Tutorial: